thingsboard/thingsboard.github.io/device-management.md

                 </div>
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold padding-top">Managing Device Relations</div>
-                    <div class="definition">In complex IoT deployments, different devices might interact with each other in various ways.
-These relations between devices can be managed through the IoT platform.</div>
+                    <div class="definition">In complex IoT deployments, different devices might interact with each other and other assets in various ways.
+These relations between devices and assets can be managed through the IoT platform.</div>
                 </div>
             </div>
         </div>